lewagon/dotfiles/04-Front-End/README.md

 ## `05 DOM & Events`

-Now that we picked up the syntax, let's go back to the browser and use JavaScript as a frontend language.
+Now that we picked up the syntax, let's go back to the browser and use JavaScript as a front-end language.
 On this day, we will introduce the DOM – how the browser processes the HTML webpage – and how we can use JavaScript to interact with it.

 We will also have a look at the different user events we can listen to with JavaScript in order to build highly dynamic interfaces.